-Assuming the candidate already holds a current TCIA TRA qualification, assessment will require a further two days of multi-pitch climbing.
+Assuming the candidate already holds a current TCIA SPG qualification, assessment will require a further two days of multi-pitch climbing.
 The assessment is conducted at a minimum of two venues (usually Freycinet for one day and then another multi-pitch cliff, e.g. Mt.
 Wellington Organ Pipes, Ben Lomond).
 Candidates are required to guide the equivalent of four half day multi-pitch climbs with two clients (one of which will be the assessor).
 Complex vertical rescues will be assessed.

 Candidates are expected to: